How to Become a Certified Nursing Assistant

 The first step to starting a career as a CNA is to complete a state-approved training program.
 After completing the program, students are eligible to take the state test to become certified as a Certified Nursing Assistant.

-Caregiver Training Institute, a Division of Bryan University, offers CNA1 and CNA2 training programs that are OSBN-approved.
+Caregiver Training Institute, a Division of Bryan University, offers CNA training programs that are OSBN-approved.

 CTI offers portions of the faculty-led programs virtually and on accelerated day, evening, and weekend schedules year-round to fit any schedule.

-After completing the CNA1 program, students are issued a Certificate of Completion and will be eligible to test for certification as a CNA in Oregon.
+After completing the CNA program, students are issued a Certificate of Completion and will be eligible to test for certification as a CNA in Oregon.
 CTI is a Board of Nursing testing site.

 1. Please visit https://www.bls.gov/ooh/healthcare/nursing-assistants.htm